zaanposni/discord-masz/README.md

 You will have to use `Client ID` and `Client Secret` in the tab `General Information` and the bot token at `Bot` later in the local config file. <br/>
 Also set the redirect paths in the tab `OAuth2`.
 Be sure to set `https://yourdomain.com/` and `https://yourdomain.com/signin-discord`.

+Invite and join the bot of your registered application to all Discord servers that you want to use.

 ## Setup

 - Clone this repository